An art lover, The Duchess of Cambridge, today arrived at Victoria and Albert Museum to unveil a new entrance and exhibition gallery in London.

-The entrance and exhibition is the largest architectural project of museum that is going to celebrate its 165th anniversary this year.
+The entrance and exhibition is the largest architectural project of the museum that is going to celebrate its 165th anniversary this year.

-The V&A has its origins in 1951 when Prince Albert created “The Great Exhibition,” the first ever international exhibition of manufactured products.
+The V&A has its origins in 1951 when Prince Albert created “The Great Exhibition,” the first-ever international exhibition of manufactured products.
 Profits from this exhibition were used to create a new museum in London.

 The Museum was called the Museum of Manufactures and was located in Marlborough House, then a royal residence.
-The increasing collection at museum soon outgrew Marlborough House and was moved to its current site in South Kensington, it was renamed the South Kensington Museum.
+The increasing collection at the museum soon outgrew Marlborough House and was moved to its current site in South Kensington, it was renamed the South Kensington Museum.

 On 17 May 1899, Queen Victoria laid the cornerstone of the new Aston Webb building of the museum, designed by Sir Aston Webb.
-In honor of Queen Victoria & Prince Albert’s years of support, the museum was renamed to The Victoria & Albert Museum.
+In honour of Queen Victoria & Prince Albert’s years of support, the museum was renamed The Victoria & Albert Museum.
 This was Queen Victoria’s last official public appearance before her death.
 Queen Victoria’s address during the ceremony, as recorded in the London Gazette, ended:

 “I trust that it will remain for ages a Monument of discerning Liberality and a Source of Refinement and Progress.”

-The £1,790 dress comes in black and white light tweed with blue and red web trim and faux pearl embellishments that are topped with the label’s iconic interlocking ‘GG’ logo.
+The £1,790 dress comes in black and white light tweed with blue and red web trim and faux-pearl embellishments that are topped with the label’s iconic interlocking ‘GG’ logo.